helgoboss/helgobox/doc/user-guide.md

 or toggled (switches between on and off everytime you press it).
 You can also be more adventurous and let the modifier on/off state change over time, using REAPER's automation envelopes.

-##### When program selected
+##### When bank selected

 *Hint:* This is the correct activation mode if you want control surface "bank-style" mapping.
 An in-depth tutorial how to implement this can be found in the [Tutorials](#tutorials) section, tutorial number 1.

 You can tell ReaLearn to only activate your mapping if a certain parameter has a particular value.
-The certain parameter is called "Bank" and the particular value is called "Program".
+The particular value is called "Bank".
 Why?
-Let's assume you mapped 2 buttons "Previous" and "Next" to increase/decrease the value of the "Bank" parameter (by using "Incremental buttons" mode, you will learn how to do that further below).
-And you have multiple mappings where each one uses "When program selected" with the same "Bank" parameter but a different "Program".
+Let's assume you mapped 2 buttons "Previous" and "Next" to increase/decrease the value of the parameter (by using "Incremental buttons" mode, you will learn how to do that further below).
+And you have multiple mappings where each one uses "When bank selected" with the same parameter but a different "Bank".
-Then the result is that you can press "Previous" and "Next" and it will switch between different mappings (programs) within that bank.
-If you assign the same "Program" to multiple mappings, it's like putting those mapping into one group which can be activated/deactivated as a whole.
+Then the result is that you can press "Previous" and "Next" and it will switch between different mappings within that parameter.
+If you assign the same "Bank" to multiple mappings, it's like putting those mappings into one group which can be activated/deactivated as a whole.

 Switching between different programs via "Previous" and "Next" buttons is just one possibility.
 Here are some other ones:

-- **Navigate between programs using a rotary encoder:** Just map the rotary encoder to the "Bank" parameter and restrict the target range as desired.
+- **Navigate between banks using a rotary encoder:** Just map the rotary encoder to the "Bank" parameter and restrict the target range as desired.
-- **Activate each program with a separate button:** Map each button to the "Bank" parameter (with absolute mode "Normal") and set "Target Min/Max" to a distinct value.
+- **Activate each bank with a separate button:** Map each button to the "Bank" parameter (with absolute mode "Normal") and set "Target Min/Max" to a distinct value.
 E.g. set button 1 min/max both to 0% and button 2 min/max both to 1%.
-Then pressing button 1 will activate program 0 and pressing button 2 will activate program 1.
+Then pressing button 1 will activate bank 0 and pressing button 2 will activate bank 1.

 In previous versions of ReaLearn you could use other methods to achieve a similar behavior, but it always involved using multiple ReaLearn instances: